courselabs/kubernetes/labs/persistentvolumes/README.md

 > Browse to localhost:30010/pi?dp=30000 or localhost:8010/pi?dp=30000 you'll see it takes over a second to calculate the response and send it

-📋 Refresh and the response will be instant - the calculation response is cached in Nginx, you can see it in the `/tmp` folder.
+📋 Refresh and the response will be instant - check the response cache in Nginx, you can see it in the `/tmp` folder.

 <details>
   <summary>Not sure how?</summary>